Hampden Bridge, Kangaroo Valley: Deck trusses

 Bearings and Centre Hinge The bottom chords of the side trusses terminate at mid-span at a pin joining the two truss halves, and at the abutments in bearings.
 The northern bearing and centre pin are of fixed pin type whilst the southern bearing is of a swing link style, detailed to allow longitudinal movement.
 This movement is a combination of thermal and geometric due to articulation of the suspension system.
 Materials used in the bearings and other ferric components include cast and wrought iron and also cast and wrought steel.

 In addition, the bridge consists of a number of other features of a secondary nature.
 This includes lighting which illuminates the towers.
 These are in vandal resistant boxes mounted outside the approach parapets.
 Downpipes and drainage was installed to remove water ponding in 1974 works.
 Galvanised wire mesh grillesare provided to prevent bird access to the suspension cable saddle areas on each tower.
 Security grilles are provided to prevent entry to the anchor pit drainage tunnels.
 A mesh grille was added as a nut catcher at the end of each steel truss diagonal.
 A maintenance gantry is suspended from the underside of the bridge.
 The gantry is a lightweight steel truss structure supporting a personnel platform which can be skidded from the upstream to the downstreem side of the bridge.
-Utilitiy pipes include a water main on the eastern side at the roadway level and two PVC conduits on the western side of the bridge.
+Utility pipes include a water main on the eastern side at the roadway level and two PVC conduits on the western side of the bridge.

 A number of plaques and historical markers are present either on the bridge or in its vicinity.